emagiz/emdocs/mds/microlearning/novice-create-your-transformations-xml-to-json.md

 # Transformation - XML to JSON

 In this microlearning, we will focus on transforming XML to JSON within the tooling of eMagiz.
-With the help of this microlearning you will know how to transform from XML to JSON with the help of the tooling in Design and Create.
+With the help of this microlearning, you will know how to transform from XML to JSON with the help of the tooling in Design and Create.
 To illustrate the functionality we define what needs to be done in various phases of eMagiz.

 Should you have any questions, please contact academy@emagiz.com.